Ksitta/kvs/README.md

 ## Debugging

-You can uncomment the below lines to enable [ASAN](https://github.com/google/sanitizers/wiki/AddressSanitizer).
+You can uncomment the below lines of `CMakeLists.txt` to enable [ASAN](https://github.com/google/sanitizers/wiki/AddressSanitizer).

 It is a convenient tool for addressing memory problems.